-“In the end, you’ll be like a stone in a field,” Eliphaz concluded, and with his chin jutting out in self-satisfaction, he took his seat.
+“In the end, you’ll be like a smooth stone in a field,” Eliphaz concluded, and with his chin jutting out in self-satisfaction, he took his seat.
 Then he added, “Even the wild beasts will lie down with you in peace.
 Your tent will be secure, your livestock accounted for, your quiver full, and your years plenty.”

 Inspiration: Job 4-5